Timeline: Italy's recent governments

 April 19, 2000 - D'Alema resigns again after suffering a stinging defeat in regional elections.

-April 26 - Giuliano Amato takes office at head of a new center-left coalition.
+April 26 - Giuliano Amato takes office at the head of a new center-left coalition.

-May 13, 2001 - Berlusconi wins a parliamentary election and forms the 59th government.
+May 13, 2001 - Berlusconi wins a parliamentary election and forms the 59th post-World War Two government.

-April 20, 2005 - Berlusconi resigns after two coalition partners demand a change of direction following a defeat for center-right parties in regional elections.
+April 20, 2005 - Berlusconi resigns after two coalition partners demand a change of direction after center-right parties lose regional elections.

 April 23 - Italy's 60th government is sworn in, a new center-right alliance under Berlusconi.

-April 9-10, 2006 - New elections won by center-left leader Romano Prodi.
+April 9-10, 2006 - Center-left leader Romano Prodi wins parliamentary election.
 Berlusconi complains of irregularities but Supreme Court upholds result on April 19.

-February 21, 2007 - President Giorgio Napolitano accepts Prodi's resignation following the government's defeat in a Senate vote on foreign policy.
+February 21, 2007 - President Giorgio Napolitano accepts Prodi's resignation after a government defeat in a Senate vote on foreign policy.

-February 24 - President Giorgio Napolitano asks Prodi to test his majority in a confidence vote in both houses.
+February 24 - Napolitano asks Prodi to test his majority in a confidence vote in both houses.
 Four days later Prodi wins vote in the upper house, or Senate.

-March 2 - Prodi wins vote of confidence by 342 votes to 198 with two abstentions in the lower house.
+March 2 - Prodi wins lower house vote of confidence by 342 votes to 198 with two abstentions.

 Jan 24, 2008 - Prodi resigns after losing a vote of confidence.
-Prodi had lost his slim majority in the Senate after a small Catholic party left his ruling coalition.
+He had lost his slim majority in the Senate when a small Catholic party left his ruling coalition.

 Jan 30 - Napolitano asks Franco Marini, speaker of the Senate, to try to form an interim government aimed at reforming electoral rules.
-Senate speaker Marini gives up days later.
+Marini gives up after a few days.

-April 13/14 - Berlusconi wins a comfortable majority in both houses of parliament in elections after seeing off the challenge of center-left leader Walter Veltroni.
+April 13/14 - Berlusconi wins a comfortable majority in both houses of parliament in elections, beats off the challenge of center-left leader Walter Veltroni.

 December 14, 2010 - Berlusconi survives a confidence vote by 314 votes to 311 in the lower house of parliament.

-November 8 2011 - Berlusconi fails to secure a majority in a vote on public finance in the lower house.
-President Giorgio Napolitano says Berlusconi will resign after a new budget law currently making its way through parliament is approved.
+November 8, 2011 - Berlusconi fails to secure a majority in a vote on public finance in the lower house.
+President Giorgio Napolitano says Berlusconi will resign after a new budget law making its way through parliament is approved.

+November 12 - Parliament passes a package of measures demanded by Italy's European partners to restore market confidence in Italy's strained public finances.
+Berlusconi then resigns to make way for an emergency government.

+November 13 - President Napolitano nominates former European Commissioner Mario Monti to become prime minister and starts consultations the next day.

 (Reporting by David Cutler, London Editorial Reference Unit, and Rome bureau)